griffithlab/pVACtools/docs/pvacbind/output_files.rst

    * - ``--percentile-threshold``
      - When set, use this threshold to filter epitopes on the %ile MT score in addition to having to meet the binding threshold.
      - None
+   * - ``--percentile-threshold-strategy``
+     - Specify the candidate inclusion strategy.
+The ``conservative`` option requires a candidate to pass BOTH the binding threshold and percentile threshold (if set).
+The ``exploratory`` option requires a candidate to pass EITHER the binding threshold or the percentile threshold.
+     - conservative

 Tiers
 *****